PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 materialized once and reused by every selected Pad.
 Other broader mixed quantized inputs remain in legacy.

+The quantized-post runner is declarative: one ordered table owns each family name, stable statistics key, and priority.
+Pass IDs, callbacks, preconditions, and default diagnostics are generated from that table.
+Shared float plans use one wrapper into `_QuantizedInputPlan`; only family-specific safety guards remain explicit.
+This removed 423 lines of repeated dispatch code from `nhwc_concat_quantized_layout.py` (1,549 to 1,126 lines) without changing the ordered pass contract.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization